 That same day, Deanne purchased her first hula hoop and started practicing.
 As she researched and practiced her newly discovered passion, she realized that there was actually a large community of passionate hoop dancers around the world.
 “I was practicing and I realized that there was a whole world around the plant of adults who were enjoying this contemporary style of hoop dance, particularly in California, like in L.A. and San Francisco”, says Deanne.

 Unfortunately for Deanne, Tokyo wasn’t exactly a hotspot for hoop dancers.
 In order to connect with other hoop dance enthusiasts, she relied primarily on the internet and social media.
 She even flew to Australia and the U.S. on several occasions to learn from and practice with other hoop dancers.
 “It was in those early years living in Japan that I personally felt really isolated, so I was looking for ways to reach out to the rest of the world, to first of all, as a student, learn and then naturally as a teacher, teach”, says Deanne.
-“But because we were geographically separated from each other, the idea of starting to build online lessons or ways that I could really succinctly and clearly teach others online was really bubbling.”
+“But because we were geographically separated from each other, the idea of starting to build online lessons or ways that I could really succinctly and clearly teach online was really bubbling.”

 Quitting her job to teach hoop dancing full-time